USCIS Fee Calculator: Current Filing Fees for Employment-Based Visas (2026)

 • »

-What Are the Current USCIS Filing Fees for 2026?
+What Are the Current USCIS Filing Fees?

 Form Purpose Standard Fee Online Filing Fee

-I-140 Immigrant petition (EB-1A, EB-2 NIW, EB-3) $715 $715
+I-140 Immigrant petition (EB-1A, EB-2 NIW, EB-3) $715 $665

-I-485 Adjustment of status (green card) $1,440 $1,375
+I-485 Adjustment of status (Green card) $1,440 $1,375

-I-907 Premium processing $2,965 $2,965
+I-907 Premium processing (optional) $2,965 $2,965

-I-765 Employment Authorization Document $520 $470
+I-765 Employment Authorization Document (EAD) $520 $470

 I-131 Advance Parole $630 $630

-I-129 Nonimmigrant worker petition (O-1, L-1, H-1B) $1,055 / $1,385 Varies by category
+I-129 Nonimmigrant worker petition (O-1, L-1, H-1B) $1,055 / $1,385

 N-400 Naturalization $760 $710